Chartwell: Gardens and estate

-South of the terrace lawn is the Upper and Lower lakes, a scene of Churchill's most ambitious landscaping schemes.
-The Lower lake had existed during the Colquhouns' ownership, but the island within it, and the Upper lake, were Churchill's own creations.
+South of the terrace lawn are the upper and lower lakes, a scene of Churchill's most ambitious landscaping schemes.
+The lower lake had existed during the Colquhouns' ownership, but the island within it, and the upper lake, were Churchill's own creations.
 On 1 January 1935, while Lady Churchill was on a cruise off Sumatra, Churchill described the beginnings of his endeavours in one of his Chartwell Bulletins; "I have arranged to have one of those great mechanical diggers.
 In one week he can do more than 40 men can do.
 There is no difficulty about bringing him in as he is a caterpillar and can walk over the most sloppy fields".
-Excavation work proved more challenging than Churchill had anticipated, two weeks later he wrote again, "The mechanical digger has arrived.
+Excavation work proved more challenging than Churchill had anticipated; two weeks later he wrote again, "The mechanical digger has arrived.
 He moves about on his caterpillars only with the greatest difficulty on this wet ground".

 On the lakes lived Churchill's large collection of wildfowl, including the black swans, a gift from the Australian Government, which restocked the lakes with them in 1975.
 Churchill had a sentimental attachment to the fauna that lived at Chartwell: his close friend Violet Bonham Carter recalled their conversation in the garden in the early 1950s; "He was bemoaning the fact that the summer had been a bad one for butterflies when suddenly to his delight he saw two Red Admirals alighting on a clump of Buddleia bushes he had planted to attract them.
 I shall never forget his pleasure".

 Farms and stables

 In 1946–47, Churchill extended his land-holdings around Chartwell, purchasing Chartwell Farm and Parkside Farm, and subsequently Bardogs Farm and a market garden.
 By 1948, he was farming approximately 500 acres.
-The farms were managed by Mary Soames's husband, Christopher and Churchill kept cattle and pigs and also grew crops and market vegetables.
+The farms were managed by Mary Soames's husband, Christopher, and Churchill kept cattle and pigs and also grew crops and market vegetables.
 The farms did not prove profitable, and by 1952 Churchill's operating losses on them exceeded £10,000 a year.
 By the end of the decade, both the farms and the livestock had been sold.

 A more lucrative venture was the owning, and later breeding, of racehorses.
-In 1949, Churchill had purchased Colonist II, which won its first race, the Upavon Stakes, at Salisbury that year, and subsequently netted Churchill £13,000 in winnings.
+In 1949, Churchill had purchased Colonist II, who won his first race, the Upavon Stakes, at Salisbury that year, and subsequently netted Churchill £13,000 in winnings.
 In 1955, Churchill bought the Newchapel Stud and by 1961 his total prize money from racing exceeded £70,000.
 In the 1950s, he reflected on his racing career; "Perhaps Providence had given him Colonist as a comfort in his old age and to console him for disappointments".